moisoto/dotfiles/docs/tools.md

 the startup script .zshrc and are located at `~/.zsh_custom`.

-These scripts contain the user configuration part of .zshrc (the rest of .zshrc will be the oh-my-zsh configuration.
+These scripts contain the user configuration part of .zshrc (the rest of .zshrc will be the oh-my-zsh configuration).

-This documents describe the tools, aliases and scripts contained in the scripts inside `.zsh_custom`.
+This document describes the tools, aliases and scripts contained in the scripts inside `.zsh_custom`.